Aplyca/ansible-role-ec2launch/README.md

-# Launch or regenerate EC2 isntances with Ansible
+# Launch or regenerate EC2 isntances with Ansible.

 ## Ansible
 * Read how to use the **Ansible** provisioner in README.md of each role.